agtomo/SGD-QMT/README.md

 This repository contains the code to implement quantum measurement tomography using stochastic gradient descent (SGD-QMT).

-The code is based on the paper xxxxx
+The code is based on the paper https://arxiv.org/abs/2511.15682